WASdev/sample.DefaultApplication/README.md

 </servlet-mapping>
 ```

-Is added to SnoopServlet.java in annotations:
+The information is added to `SnoopServlet.java` in annotations:

 ```
 @WebServlet(name="Snoop Servlet",